isomerpages/isomerpages-isomergovsg/_resources/7-managing-content-for-your-navigation-bar.md

 * Update the content accordingly
 * Click on "Commit changes" button

 <font color="red"><b>Note: Be very careful with the spacing in the navigation.yml file.
-Your website will break if the spacing are incorrect</b></font>
+Your website will break if the spacing are incorrect</font>

 ```
-# Sample code snipper for you to create a 2nd level nav
+# Sample code snippet for you to create a 2nd level nav

 - title: Digital Gov Transformation
   url: /digital-government-transformation/